 This is Bears Ears is divided into three chapters: the story of the peoples who live there, the sporting that attracts new visitors, and the call to action to defend its historic designation.

 To fully immerse the viewer in the imagery and stories, we designed a minimal user interface that recedes when not in use.
-This design allows the natural beauty of Bears Ears to shine through and serves as a subtle complement to the vivid videography, imagery, and iconography we used.
+This design allows the natural beauty of Bears Ears to shine through and serves as a subtle compliment to the vivid videography, imagery, and iconography we used.

 The 360VR stories are an essential component of the site experience, allowing viewers to explore cultural relics or adventure on the beautiful mesas in full effect.
 By using Google technology for the mapping and VR, we were able to transition amazing bird’s eye views into awesome VR escapes.